pdstanley/stanley-boilerplate/README.md

-# stanley-boilerplate
+# Stanley-Boilerplate

 A stanley-llc boilerplate server generator.
-Proprietary and of great excellence.
+Proprietary and of great excellence. #MAGA

-Directions:
+Before getting started:
+> create a GitHub repo for the project needing to be on the server
+> have that repo's SSH address handy
+> know your final project name/domain
+> know your aws elastic ip public domain

+Once you've done that:
-> cd <boilerplate.sh directory>.
+> cd to desired boilerplate install directory
 > sudo yum install git
 > sudo git clone https://github.com/pdstanley/stanley-boilerplate.git
+> bash stanley-boilerplate/boilerplate.sh

+Enjoy!